hi-anki/http-notes/readme.md

 # HyperText Transfer Protocol (HTTP)
 + Application layer protocol.
-+ Works on client-server model, where a user initiates a request using their browser (`user-agent`) and a server responds to that request.
++ Works on client-server model, where a user initiate a request using a browser (`user-agent`) and a server responds to it.
 These messages are called **request** and **response**.
   > **Note:** Browsers aren't the only `user-agent`.
 Utilities like `curl`, `python-requests` have their own `user-agent`.

 + Between the Web browser and the server, numerous computers relay these HTTP messages.
   + Those operating at the application layer are generally called **proxies**.
-  + These can be **transparent**, forwarding on the requests they receive without altering them in any way, or **non-transparent**, in which case they will change the request in some way before passing it along to the server.
+  + These can be **transparent**, forwarding the requests they receive without altering them in any way, or **non-transparent**, in which case they will change the request in some way before passing it along to the server.

 + It is the foundation of any data exchange happening on the Web.
 + HTTP is also extensible with the introduction of `headers`.